TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 25/Numbers 25.2.md

 ---

-for they called the people unto the sacrifices of their gods; and the people did eat, and bowed down to their gods.
+for they called the people to the sacrifices of their gods; and the people ate, and bowed down to their gods.